compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

 ### 6.1 Define an alternative scoring function

-A custom scoring function can be used as long as it fulfills the following requirements:
+Any custom scoring function can be used as long as it fulfills the following requirements:

 - The method accepts a SMILE string as input and outputs a dict.
-- The output dict contains at least a 1 key that represents the reward obtained (both keywords,"reward" and "score", are accepted)
+- The output dict contains at least a 1 key that represents the reward obtained (both keywords,"reward" and "score", are accepted).
-- optionally, the output dict can include more information about the molecules to be logged and tracked. during training
+- Optionally, the output dict can include more information about the molecules to be logged and tracked. during training.

-An output example for the scoring_function output is the following:
+For example, an output dict for the default_scoring_function looks like that:

     output = {
         "reward": 0.85,